Pumpkin cake to celebrate 10 years of Labna

 I moved countries twice, I first moved to Tel Aviv, then very recently to California, Santa Monica to be precise, where I now live with my partner.

-In a really short time I have traded my single girl life in my studio in Milan with a two floor giant house in America and my diet has gone from “I’ll skip lunch, bake brownies, and have them for dinner” to “Maya wants overcooked pasta with butter for lunch… we need salad and proteins ’cause we are fat… and has anyone fed the dog yet?!”
+In a short time I have traded my single girl life in my studio in Milan with a two-floor giant house in America and my diet has gone from “I’ll skip lunch, bake brownies, and have them for dinner” to “Maya wants overcooked pasta with butter for lunch… we need salad and proteins ’cause we are fat… and has anyone fed the dog yet?!”

-Cooking is a wonderful activity when you do it for pleasure, but when you have to do it year around for all the meals of the day it suddenly appears to be a less sexy way to spend one’s free time.
+Cooking is a wonderful activity when you do it for pleasure, but when you have to do it year-round for all the meals of the day it suddenly appears to be a less sexy way to spend one’s free time.

 All of this long chatter is to explain to you why this blog is not updated as often as it should and why I’m not online as often as I used to.
 Now let’s move on to something more important: we have two big pieces of news to celebrate!

 The first thing we need to celebrate is Labna’s 10th anniversary: who would have ever imagined that this little website would grow so old?
-10 years online are a ton!
+10 years online is a ton!

 I made the cake you see in the picture to celebrate Labna’s anniversary, but also – I admit it! – to get rid of the very many pumpkins I decorated the house with last Halloween.
 This cake is super easy to make and takes no time at all: if you buy your pumpkin puree canned, this marvel of a recipe comes together in 10 minutes and one bowl.